Dentist with a tooth model explaining the signs of an emergency tooth extraction.

 We all know what a typical toothache feels like, but this is different.
 We’re talking about severe, throbbing pain that doesn’t let up, even after you’ve taken over-the-counter pain relievers.
 This kind of intense, persistent pain is a major red flag.
 It often indicates that an infection has reached the nerve deep inside your tooth or that you have a serious cavity that has compromised the tooth’s structure.
 When the pain is this significant, it’s your body’s way of screaming for help, signaling that the tooth may be too damaged to be saved through other means.

-Facial Swelling or Inflammation
+You’re Noticing Facial Swelling

 Swelling is a classic sign that your body is fighting an infection.
 If you notice puffiness or swelling in your cheek, jaw, or neck area, pay close attention.
 This often points to a dental abscess, which is a pocket of pus caused by a bacterial infection.
 An abscess will not go away on its own and can be dangerous.
 If the swelling is accompanied by difficulty breathing or swallowing, you should seek medical help immediately, as the infection may be spreading.
 Don’t dismiss facial inflammation as a minor issue; it’s a clear sign you need a professional evaluation.

-Fever or Signs of Infection
+You Have a Fever or Other Signs of Infection

 A fever is your body’s natural response to fighting off an infection.
 If you have a persistent toothache and also develop a fever, it’s a strong indicator that you have a serious dental abscess or infection.
 This means the problem is no longer contained to just your tooth; it has become a systemic issue that your whole body is trying to combat.
 Left untreated, this type of infection can spread to other parts of your body and lead to much more significant health problems.
 Our expert team can diagnose the issue and prevent it from getting worse.